 options, it SHOULD cause the expression to fail.The change requests proposing the addition of these concepts to the base FHIRPath specification and to the FHIR-specific supplement can be found here and here.

 Variable names SHOULD be unique in a context (e.g. Questionnaire root or a specific item).
 It is an error if the same variable name is assigned a value more than once in a single node.
 It is also an error to define a variable name that has the same name as one of the standard FHIRPath names (e.g. %qitem).
-If the same variable is assigned on both an element and a descendant element, a warning will be generated, however it is not an error.
-The descendant declaration will be treated as overriding the higher-level declaration.
+If the same variable is assigned on both an element and a descendant element, a warning SHOULD be generated, however it is not an error.
+The descendant declaration SHALL be treated as overriding the higher-level declaration.
 It is perfectly acceptable for the same variable name to appear in multiple disjoint contexts (for example on sibling items within a Questionnaire).

 SDC supports both FHIRPath and CQL as languages for defining expressions.
 In practice, FHIRPath is a proper subset of CQL, so the question of whether to use one or the other comes down to whether any of the additional capabilities of CQL (such as defining internal variables, iterating loops, etc.) is needed.
 FHIRPath is more widely implemented than CQL, so questionnaires that only make use of FHIRPath will typically be more widely supported.